-Government borrowed less than expected last month
+Government borrowed less than expected in December

 For the financial year to date, borrowing has now reached £146.8bn, the second-highest figure for the period since records began in 1993.

-Chancellor Rishi Sunak, under pressure to relax planned tax changes in April, underlined the impact of rising debt repayments in a statement after the figures were released.
+Chancellor Rishi Sunak, under pressure to relax planned tax rises in April, underlined the impact of rising debt repayments in a statement after the figures were released.

 He said: "We are supporting the British people as we recover from the pandemic through our Plan for Jobs and business grants, loans and tax reliefs.